12 sports idioms that are used in business English

 While most British people will understand American sports metaphors, they will prefer the ones about sports popular in their own country.
 Any vocabulary related to cricket, rugby, or British football will go over well when speaking with your British colleagues.

 This describes a challenging problem without a simple solution.
 Countries that love cricket will say this one, including the United Kingdom, India, Australia, New Zealand, and many Caribbean nations.
-In sport, it refers to when the ground was wet and then dries out, making the wicket more challenging to knock over.
-For example, “it’s a great idea, but the implementation is the sticky wicket, isn’t it?”
+In sport, it refers to when the ground is wet and then dries out, making the wicket more challenging to knock over.
+For example, “It’s a great idea, but the implementation is the sticky wicket, isn’t it?”

 This phrase refers to the end of the day.
 This comes from all sorts of sports, but it means the same thing as “end of day”.
 It’s worth noting the phrase “at the end of the day” can be used differently to mean “when we take everything into consideration”.
 “I need this document by the end of the day/close of play” means you have a task to complete before the end of the business day.
 “At the end of the day, we performed well this quarter”, however, does not refer to a singular day but to the overall financial performance over the quarter.